meteorhacks/meteorhacks.github.io/_posts/2013-08-01-lets-scale-meteor.md

 ---

 > Edit : I've wriiten a new article on [Scaling Meteor](/does-meteor-scale.html).
 Read it too.<br>
-> Edit2: Meteor released a built in oplog driver with 0.7.0 release.
-See [more info](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver).
+> Edit2: Meteor released a built in [oplog driver](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver) with 0.7.0 release.

 A few months back, I introduced [Meteor Cluster](http://meteorhacks.com/meteor-cluster-introduction-and-how-it-works.html) on this blog, which is a way we can scale meteor horizontally while retaining Meteor's realtime behavior.
 But it was a hack and as a result, it was not so efficient.
 So I began looking into alternatives and tailing [MongoDB oplog](http://docs.mongodb.org/manual/reference/glossary/#term-oplog) seems like to be the ideal solution.
 But it didn't play well with the current collection implementation.
 So I wrote [Smart Collections](http://meteorhacks.com/introducing-smart-collections.html).